 ORIGIN

-BegonY’as began as a rant poem written after I was deliberately excluded from a music improvisation group I’d played with, and for three years had been the only woman who’d regularly shown up.
+BegonY’as began as a rant poem written after I was deliberately excluded from a music improvisation group I’d played with, and for the last three years had been the only woman who’d regularly shown up.
 The man who engineered my exclusion had unplugged my microphone mid-performance, saying “Round sounds only.”
-I was improvising, making the vocal sounds central to my practice – part beatbox, part vocable, part scat, part breath.
-The sounds he silenced are the sounds that belong in BegonY’as.
+I was improvising, making the vocal sounds central to my practice at that time – part beatbox, part vocable, part scat, part breath.
+The sounds he silenced are sounds that belong in BegonY’as.
+They’ll come back and get there – eventually – it’s a reawakening, rebirthing, re-sounding process!

 I’d just returned from Vancouver, where I’d nursed my guy Lyle through his fatal leukaemia.
 Lyle was Plains Cree – a Knowledge Keeper, language carrier, residential school survivor – descended from shamans and hereditary chiefs.
-BegonY’as was seeded in my grief – born in the rawness of loss, and the immediate experience of returning home only to be excluded and silenced.
+BegonY’as was seeded in my grief – born in the rawness of loss, and the immediate experience of returning home only to be excluded and silenced by one man who’d taken control of a public jam I’d jammed with off and on for the last ten years!
 I felt oppressed.

 I wrote the poem, and privately shared it with some people.
 I read it to a friend, she told me to keep going.
 Six months later I performed it for the first time.
 A young man in the audience told me he was mesmerized by my performance.